gregogolla/gregogolla.github.io/docs/finances.md

 Details of the investment record include:
 - `Open Date` – The date the Investment was opened.
+- `Investment Active` - a check-box that indicates whether or not the investment is active.
 - `Close Date` – The date the Investment was closed (if no longer active).
-- `Funding` – Total amount that has been invested into the Investment.
+- `Investment Funding` – Total amount that has been invested into the Investment.
-- `Current` – The total amount that the investment is worth (including gains and losses).
+- `Investment Value` – The total amount that the investment is worth (including gains and losses).
 - `Memo` – Any additional information regarding the transaction.
 - `Investment Transactions` – a table grid that display individual invest transactions including initial funding, losses gain etc.